 The Innovative Molecular Analysis Technologies (IMAT) program was established to support the development, technical maturation, and dissemination of novel and potentially transformative next-generation technologies through an approach of balanced but targeted innovation.
 In support of its mission, the IMAT program utilizes a variety of investigator-initiated research project grant mechanisms while retaining a strong commitment to diversity and to the training of scientists and clinicians in cross-cutting, research-enabling disciplines.

-The NCI is very pleased to announce that the IMAT program has approved reissuance for funding opportunity announcements through calendar year (CY) 2016.
+The NCI has approved reissuance for funding opportunity announcements through calendar year (CY) 2016.
 Please use the links below to navigate to currently open funding opportunities.

 Funding opportunities in technology development are intended to support the inception, maturation, and subsequent dissemination of technically innovative and potentially transformative emerging technologies.
 These opportunities exist in parallel with various educational and training programs aimed at the recruitment, retention, and promotion of a diverse pool of talent in areas of emerging technology.

-Next FY15 IMAT program funding opportunity due date is set for Sept.
-22, 2015.
+Next FY16 IMAT application due date is set for Feb.
+26, 2016.
 See Funding Opportunities for more information.

 Funding opportunity for Innovative Research in Cancer Nanotechnology